What is Chalk Paint and How to Use it – a Beginners Guide

 Chalk Paint Project Ideas

-Since it’s very popular, there is a tonne of excellent chalk paint project ideas and examples.
+Since it’s trendy, there is a tonne of excellent chalk paint project ideas and examples.
 It shows how versatile this paint is.
-And what amazing results you can achieve.
+And what excellent results you can achieve.

 Opaque results using chalk paint